CMRemix/CHANGELOGS/Weekly_Changelog.md

     Merge remote-tracking branch 'github/cm-12.0' into cm-12.0

 project frameworks/opt/telephony/
-commit d683d69fa307189b9a280bb9a31a64eb24688482
-Author: Rakesh Pallerla <rakesh@codeaurora.org>
-Date:   Thu Dec 18 13:32:35 2014 +0530

-    Abort Cross mapping process if SubInfo List is null

-    Abort cross mapping process if the SubInfo List is null and notify Stack is ready for other processes to continue.

-    Change-Id: I836484b06c29b63f86d1c264d3c7bd386b6c580e
-    CRs-Fixed: 767026

-commit d77b4cde527370f9ba68413aba581b13b9dbe830
-Author: Sukanya Rajkhowa <srajkh@codeaurora.org>
-Date:   Wed Dec 10 15:21:38 2014 -0800

-    Telephony: Handle PS DETACH failure during DDS SWITCH

-    In DSDS, PS DETACH can fail if there is an ongoing voice call on the same sub.
-    This scenario is triggered when sub1 is DDS and is in a voice call.
-At this time there is an MMS on sub2.
-DdsScheduler goes into DdsSwitchState and initiates an on demand DDS switch from sub1 to sub2.
-This involves doing a PS DETACH on sub 1 followed by PS ATTACH on sub2.
-    If PS DETACH itself does not go through, data connection on sub1 will not be torn down.
-As a result, DdsScheduler will be stuck in DdsSwitch state unable to process further DDS switch requests.
-    Handle this by introducing PS DETACH retries for 6 times and notifying DdsScheduler of the failure so that it goes back to IdleState to process further requests

-    CRs-Fixed: 759265
-    Change-Id: Ia426a51167be007847b1edde444eb154bb536e5a

 commit 1f567a1761820a24df3f4f2ec6c872b0c5ea7e5a
 Author: Hu Chunming <chunmi@codeaurora.org>
 Date:   Tue Feb 10 16:05:04 2015 +0800